 Each student will require:

 1 x laptop/computer with mouse and internet access to use Tinkercad software

 1 x caliper measuring tool (students can share measuring tools)

 The teacher will require:

-1 x laptop/computer with mouse, internet access and slicing software (or Polar Cloud) for the 3D printe
+1 x laptop/computer with mouse, internet access and slicing software for the 3D printer.

 5 x pens (different sized diameters preferred but not essential)